 Mosquito repellent and suncream should be applied before heading out and take a bottle of water, which can be stored in the inbuilt container attached to the harness.
-Otherwise bottles of water are available for $1 for ticket holders.
+Otherwise bottles of water are available at a discount for ticket holders.

 Nice to know – Across the road from the entrance is a kiosk with tropical deck, selling snacks and light meals, coffee and cold drinks.
 Tree Top Challenge makes a great place to host a birthday party (especially for teens), bucks or hens parties as well as school excursions.

 Getting There - Best route from Brisbane CBD is via the M1 to Beenleigh and then take Exit 34 City Road to connect with Beenleigh-Beaudesert Rd (92).
 Follow for about 15-20 mins until the roundabout which intersects with Mount Tamborine Rd.
 Turn left here onto Mount Tamborine Road and about 5 mins along, at the junction with Cedar Creek Rd you’ll find the Thunderbird Park entry - turn in here.
 Tree Top Challenge entrance is off the car park, just to the left of the Mini Golf entrance.

 A$55; Conc $50; C U18 $45; Family 2A+2C $180; Grps 10+ $43* (Correct as of July 2019) Bookings required!